SenseNet/sncom-resources/_docs/web-token-authentication.md

 2. Receive a new access token
 3. Access content using the access token

 All the communication are sent through SSL (https).
 The used cookies are all HtmlOnly and Secure.
 There are two types of communication: header marked and uri marked (without header mark).
-Either of them can be choosen freely by a client developer.
+Either of them can be chosen freely by a client developer.
 However the two could be mixed, but we advice to choose one and stick to it.

 <div style="text-align: center;">
   <img src="/docs/img/jwt/jwt-protocol.png" alt="web token authentication protocol" width="600" border="0" />